Tag: LGBT

 ‘She’s the Man’ at 15: The Gender-Swapping Amanda Bynes Vehicle That Aged Surprisingly Well

-This review contains spoilers.
 Remember Livestrong bracelets?
 Flip phones?
 The All-American Rejects?
 Luckily, one could find each of these distinctly mid-2000’s characteristics in She’s the Man, a 2006 gender-swapping Amanda Bynes teen flick.
-She’s the Man is now fifteen years old, and what’s even harder to believe is the idea that it aged surprisingly well for a…
+She’s the Man is now fifteen years old, and what’s even harder to believe is the idea that it aged surprisingly well for a comedy.
+Most of the…

 -